isinghrana/fabric-samples-healthcare/fda-drug-adverse-event-analytics/Readme.md

 As part of the openFDA project FDA makes a variety of real world datasets publicly available.
 The goal of openFDA project as stated on [openFDA](https://open.fda.gov/about/) website is to "create easy access to public data, to create a new level of openness and accountability, to ensure the privacy and security of public FDA data, and ultimately to educate the public and save lives".
 In this module we will demonstrate Microsoft Fabric capabilities to ingest, transform and report on this relatively large and complex real world health care dataset.
 The idea is to showcase how Microsoft Fabric provides an end to end analytics platform that has been built with ease of use in mind to draw value out of data faster without solving technical component integration challenges.
 The dataset consists of 1400+ JSON files which amounts to 400+ GB raw data on disk and complex nested JSON structure not very conducive for anlaytics and reporting.

-The downloadings of dataset is automated as part of the solution presented here so you don't need to download the dataset manually but showing the location of dataset on openFDA webiste for reference - https://open.fda.gov/data/downloads/
+**Note**: Downloading of dataset is automated as part of the solution presented here so you don't need to download the dataset manually but showing the location of dataset on openFDA webiste for reference - https://open.fda.gov/data/downloads/

 ![Drug Event Dataset](./images/DrugAdverseEventDataset.jpg)

 ## Scope
-[TODO:]
-[TODO: Architecture Diagram]
+[TODO: Scope including Architecture Diagram]

 ### Pre-Requisites
 Fabric enabled Workspace is the pre-requisite to be able to setup an end to end demonstration in your own environment.